Devastated by multiple tragedies, a border city seeks a bridge to the future - The Boston Globe

 They all wonder: Can El Paso be strong, but still remember?

-Gilbert Anchondo doesn’t cross the Sante Fe or any of the border bridges anymore.
+Gilbert Anchondo doesn’t cross the Santa Fe or any of the border bridges anymore.

 Born in El Paso and raised in Juarez, he moved to El Paso when he was 14.
 He competed in body-building contests, married, and opened an auto body shop 40 years ago.
 His 23-year-old son, Andre, and Andre’s wife, Jordan, were killed at the Walmart as Andre tried to protect her and their 2-month-old son, Paul.